iThenticate study ID’s 10 plagiarism formats worthy of attention

 - Complete: Taking a manuscript from another researcher and resubmitting it under one’s own name.

 The type of plagiarism deemed most serious – complete plagiarism – was perceived as the least common.
 Other forms that led the survey in seriousness – namely verbatim plagiarism and unethical collaboration – were perceived to be far more common.

 For more detailed evaluation of most serious and most common plagiarism forms, refer to the two accompanying tables.

 (Responses to the above article will be included in an upcoming “Ethics Mailbag” summary.
-Please submit comments to email@example.com.)
+Please submit comments through our contact form.)